HigueraLab/Dunnette_et_al_2014/README.md

 ## 9. Figure files from Dunnette et al. 2014

 Figures come in two formats .tif and .fig.
-The latter is the Matlab figure file format. _NOTE:_ There is no .fig file for figure 1.
+The latter is the MATLAB figure file format. _NOTE:_ There is no .fig file for figure 1.

 #### Files:
 * Fig_1.jpg